 Diana’s unspoken rule is that it is not safe to trust people and let relationships naturally unfold; if she relaxes her vigilance for even a moment, the other person may leave.
 In an effort to rebel against her schema, she also acted in ways that were opposite to how she felt; encouraging her partner to stay after work to hang out with his friends, in an attempt to convince herself (and him) that she was ultra-independent.
 This led to chronic anger and feelings of dissatisfaction with her partner's lack of understanding of her needs; she neither understood nor acknowledged her own role in the cycle.

 Schema Therapy can help Diana (and her partner) understand how their schemas result in ways of relating to self and others that are repetitive, automatic, rigid, and dysfunctional.
-By acknowledging and empathically connecting with her unresolved fears and unmet needs, Diana can become more flexible and free.
-These new theories and therapies can help to heal couples conflict and individual problems such as anxiety, depression, personality disorders, grief, and childhood trauma.
+By acknowledging and empathically connecting with her unresolved fears and unmet needs, Diana can become more mentally flexible and free.
+Schema Therapy can help to heal couples conflict and individual l problems such as anxiety, depression, personality disorders, grief, and childhood trauma.
 The schema concept helps us understand how early childhood events continue to influence adult relationships and mental health issues.
 We need to recognize their influence, pay attention to what our automatic inner voices are saying, and (with professional help, if necessary), begin to free ourselves from their grip.

 Schema Therapy Website: http://www.schematherapy.com/